jjmrocha/beast/README.md

    run      Executes a script and presents a report with execution results
-            -c           int    Number of concurrent requests (default 1) -n           int    Number of requests (default 1) -config      string Config file to setup HTTP client -data        string CSV file with data for request generation -output      string CVS file with detailed execution results templateFile string JSON/YAML file with details about the request to test
+            -c           int    Number of concurrent requests (default 1) -n           int    Number of requests (can't be used with "-t") -t           int    Duration of the test in seconds (can't be used with "-n") -config      string Config file to setup HTTP client -data        string CSV file with data for request generation -output      string CVS file with detailed execution results templateFile string JSON/YAML file with details about the request to test
 ```

 Execution Output